 It is expected that results from these studies will lead to clinical trials in both humans and dogs, thereby helping improve the treatment of angiosarcoma in both.

-- Young RJ et al. Canine Angiosarcoma: A tumour model.
-64th Annual British Microcirculation Society Meeting.
-2014.
+- Young, R. J. et al. Canine Angiosarcoma: A tumour model.
+Poster presented at the 64th Annual British Microcirculation Society meeting.
+April, 2014.
 Bristol, UK.

-- Dr. Robin Young.
-Angiosarcoma after breast cancer surgery.
-Invited Speaker at the 34th European Society for Surgical Oncology Congress.
-2014.
-Liverpool, UK
+- Young, R. J. Angiosarcoma after breast cancer surgery.
+Presentation given at the 34th European Society for Surgical Oncology Congress.
+October, 2014.
+Liverpool, UK.

-- Dr. Robin Young.
-Studying angiosarcoma in dogs.
-Sarcoma UK’s Talking Research.
-June 2015.
+- Young, R. J. Studying angiosarcoma in dogs.
+Presentation given at Sarcoma UK’s Talking Research day.
+June, 2015.
 Manchester, UK.